 Board of Directors

-Governing body of the Association comprised of the Executive Committee plus eight Builder Directors, eight Associate Directors and chairmen of each active council.
+Governing body of the Association comprised of seven officers, three builder directors and three associate directors.
 Meets every other month at the HBA.

 Budget Review and Compensation Committee